Sacroiliac Joint Dysfunction

 - Stiffness.
-The range of motion in your hips and lower back may be reduced, keeping you from the activity that led to the condition.
+Stiffness can reduce the range of motion in your hips and lower back by keeping you from the activity that led to the condition.

 The Cause of Sacroiliac Joint Dysfunction

-Sacroiliac joint dysfunction can be caused by trauma from a fall, sports injury or car accident.
-It can also be caused by abnormal movements of the sacroiliac joint, such as hyperextending the joint because of loose ligaments.
+Sacroiliac joint dysfunction can result from a fall, sports injury, or car accident.
+It can also occur due to abnormal movements of the sacroiliac joint, such as hyperextending because of loose ligaments.
 Degenerative joint diseases such as arthritis can lead to deterioration of the sacroiliac joints.

 Pregnancy causes ligaments to stretch in preparation for childbirth.
 This extra strain on the lower back and pelvis can lead to pain in the sacroiliac joints, and for some women, this continues after pregnancy.
 Activities that repeatedly stress the joint, such as heavy lifting and contact sports, can increase the risk of sacroiliac joint dysfunction.